Coherent-Partners/spark-python-sdk/docs/services.md

 ## Get the schema for a service

 This method returns the schema of a service.
-A service schema is a JSON object that describes the structure of the input and output data of a service.
+A service schema is a JSON object that describes the structure of a service's input and output data.
 It includes but not limited to the following information:

 - Book summary